bbudke/BB_Lab_Protocols/DNA_Fibers.md

 	- If following CldU ( → HU ) ( → IdU ) and adding HU:
 		- Add 1.0 ml medium containing 4 mM HU and any drugs or compound being studied and the vehicle in which they are dissolved.
 Incubate for 5 hours.
 	- If following CldU ( → HU ) ( → IdU ) and **_not_** adding HU:
-		- Proceed to Collect cells step.
+		- Proceed to Collect cells step in the section below.
 	- If following CldU → IdU ( → HU ):
 		- Add 1.0 ml medium containing 50 μM IdU.
 Incubate for 20 minutes.
 1. Add second label (IdU), HU, or stop: